-As of 31 December 2023, cash and cash equivalents on a pro forma basis amounted to RMB1,962.1 million, adding back the loan repayment of USD84.4 million of a 3-year term loan in December 2023 according to the amortization schedule.
-On a reported basis, cash and cash equivalents as stated in the consolidated statement of financial position was RMB1,364.3 million.
-As of the date of this report, the Group has not yet drawn down the revolving facility of USD75.0 million which was available to the Group under an existing facilities agreement.
+As of 31 December 2024, cash and cash equivalents as stated in the consolidated statement of financial position was RMB1,603.9 million.
+Notably, as of the date of this report, the Group has not yet drawn down the available credit line of RMB556.5 million granted by several banks, and the revolving facility of USD20.0 million which was available to the Group under an existing facilities agreement.
 Moreover, the Group's improved working capital also help to support its sufficient liquidity.